Gardasil: Efficacy

 A 2020 longitudinal study tracking over 1.6 million Swedish girls and women over an eleven-year period found half as many cervical cancer cases in all women who had been vaccinated, and amongst women who had been vaccinated before the age of 17 a 78% reduction in cervical cancer, "a substantially reduced risk of invasive cervical cancer at the population level."

 An alternative vaccine known as Cervarix protects against two oncogenic strains of HPV, 16 and 18.

 The National Cancer Institute says, "To date, protection against the targeted HPV types has been found to last for at least 10 years with Gardasil, at least 9 years with Cervarix, and at least 6 years with Gardasil 9.
 Long-term studies of vaccine efficacy that are still in progress will help scientists better understand the total duration of protection."

 Gardasil has been shown to be partially effective (approximately 38%) in preventing cervical cancer caused by ten other high-risk HPV types.

 Antibody levels at month 3 (one month post-dose number two) are substantially higher than at month 24 (18 months post-dose number three), suggesting that protection is achieved by month 3 and perhaps earlier.
 In 2014, the World Health Organization (WHO) recommended that countries offer the vaccine in a two dose schedule to girls aged under 15, with each dose at least six months apart.
 The United Kingdom, Switzerland, Mexico, and Quebec province of Canada are among the countries or territories that have implemented this as of June 2015.
-The CDC recommended the vaccines be delivered in two shots over six months.
+The Centers for Disease Control and Prevention (CDC) recommended the vaccines be delivered in two shots over six months.

 Males

 Gardasil is also effective in males, providing protection against genital warts, anal warts, anal cancer, and some potentially precancerous lesions caused by some HPV types.
 Gardasil vaccine has been shown to decrease the risk of young men contracting genital warts.
 In the United States, the FDA approved administration of the Gardasil vaccine to males between ages 9 and 26 in 2009.
-The FDA approved administration of the Gardasil 9 vaccine to males between ages 9 and 15 in 2014, and extended the age indication, by including males between ages 16 and 26, in 2015.
+The FDA approved administration of the Gardasil 9 vaccine to males between ages 9 and 15 in 2014, and extended the age indication to include males between ages 16 and 26 in 2015.
 In the UK, HPV vaccines are licensed for males aged 9 to 15 and for females aged 9 to 26.

 Men who have sex with men (MSM) are particularly at risk for conditions associated with HPV types 6, 11, 16, and 18; diseases and cancers that have a higher incidence among MSM include anal intraepithelial neoplasias, anal cancers, and genital warts.
 HPV type 16 is also responsible for almost 90% of HPV-positive oropharyngeal squamous-cell carcinoma (OPSCC), a form of cancer that affects the mouth, tonsils, and throat; the prevalence of HPV-positive oropharyngeal cancers is higher in males than females.
 A 2005 study found that 95% of HIV-infected gay men also had anal HPV infection, of whom 50% had precancerous HPV-caused lesions.